 - 1. If the User Supplied option is selected in the policy, you will be prompted to enter your user credentials.
 After entering the requested credentials, click Apply.
 This will retrieve the information (for example, Username Connection String) required to launch the remote desktop session. - 2.
-Depending on your interface: - (desktop client) Click the ► Launch button to the right of the asset name.
-Clicking this button displays the Remote Desktop Connection dialog.
-Click Connect to launch the remote desktop session. - 💜 (web client) In the web client: - If you have an application registered (rdp:// for RDP sessions), you can click the ► Launch button to the right of the asset name then click Connect.
+Depending on your interface:

+- 🔮 (web client) In the web client: - If you have an application registered (rdp:// for RDP sessions), you can click the ► Launch button to the right of the asset name then click Connect .
 See KB 313918 for details on application registration.
 A password must be entered and we recommend sg.
-A blank password will cause the session to fail. - If you do not have an application registered, download the RDP launch file instead of using the ► Launch button.
+A blank password will cause the session to fail.

+If you do not have an application registered, download the RDP launch file instead of using the ► Launch button.
 A password must be entered and we recommend sg.
 A blank password will cause the session to fail.